jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 ### Diagram Elements

-Command concepts may be expressed by a limited set of characteristics.
+Command concepts may involve a specific set of characteristics.

 A *diamond* in Circular may express a command that may be __executable__.